gabriel-x-duarte/koin_payments_fingerprint/README.md

 ## Features

-This package will give you the json model, production and sandbox url`s and data equality comparison
+This package will give you the json model, sandbox url and data equality comparison

 ## Usage
 It is recomended that you send the device fingerprint at least at these two moments: